AnesHamdani08/QuickBeat/README.md

 - Cover Viewer
 - Smart Shuffle
 - TaskBar JumpList Integration: Quickly Load and Control your Music
-- Discord Integration: Display Your Music on the Fly!
+- Discord Integration: Display Your Music on the Fly With Support for Album Cover!
 - Automatic File Association
 - Reactive Seekbar!
+- Smart Library Recovery System

 # 📸Screenshots
 *May vary on newer versions*